DominikBuchner/BOLDigger/README.md

 ## Installation

+BOLDigger requires Python version 3.6 or higher and can be easily installed by using pip in any commandline:

+`pip install boldigger`

+will install BOLDigger as well as all needed dependencies.
+BOLDigger can be started by typing:

+`boldigger` or `python -m boldigger`

 ## Login to your account

 The identification engine requires an account at www.boldsystems.org.
 A login is required to query more than one sequence with the identification engine.
 Userdata can be saved by ticking "Remember me". **Note that your password will be saved unencrypted.
 Don't use this option if this is not okay.**